Tiger Jeet Singh: IWA Japan (1995–2003)

 Singh was a prominent participant in the IWA-Japan 1995 King of the Death Matches Tournament.
 In the opening contest of the quarter-finals round, he forced Mr. Gannosuke into submission while Gannosuke was inside a bed of barbed wire.
 Singh advanced to the semi-finals where he lost to Terry Funk.
 Even after dominating the match and throwing Funk into broken glass, Cactus Jack came out of nowhere and miscalculated an attack with Singh's signature sword on Funk and hit Singh instead.
 In the finals Singh interfered briefly and joined Cactus Jack in attacking Terry Funk.

 Hustle (2004, 2007–2009)

 Singh occasionally wrestled for Japanese promotion Hustle during the 2000s.
 In July 2008 Singh participated in Hustle's Grand Prix tournament.
 He represented India and faced Bob Sapp who represented the USA.

+Return to IWA Japan (2009)

+After leaving Hustle, Singh returned to IWA Japan wrestling only two matches.

 World Wrestling Federation (1997)

-In 1997, Singh's son Tiger Ali Singh was signed by the WWF and Singh would manage him.
+In March 1997, Singh's son Tiger Ali Singh was signed by the WWF and Singh would manage him.
 He appeared at ringside at WWF's United Kingdom-exclusive pay-per-view event One Night Only on September 20, 1997.
 Singh left WWF that November when his son was taken off WWF TV.

 Later career (2009–2012)

-After leaving Hustle, Singh returned to IWA Japan.
 Singh wrestled his last match on Canada Day 2012 for SCW TigerFest 2012 in Brampton, Ontario where he teamed with Tatanka and Sonjay Dutt defeating Viscera, Darkko, and Steve Corino.